The SME owner’s guide to unsecured loans

 2. What can I use an unsecured loan for?

-In general, SMEs which require additional working capital can opt to take on an unsecured loan such as the DBS Business Term Loan,, which enables a borrower to take a collateral-free loan of up to $500,000.
+In general, SMEs which require additional working capital can opt to take on an unsecured business loan in Singapore such as the DBS Business Term Loan,, which enables a borrower to take a collateral-free loan of up to $500,000.
 Whether it is used to fund your company’s day-to-day operations such as payroll, rent or inventory payments, an unsecured loan provides flexibility which can be valuable when your business could use additional liquidity.

 3. Why should I choose an unsecured loan over another loan type?